pydantic/logfire/docs/legal/privacy.md

 ### From You

-- Account Data: We collect certain information when you open an account such as your _PSI_ handle, name, email address, password, payment information and transaction information.
+- Account Data: We collect certain information when you open an account such as your GitHub handle, name, email address, password, payment information and transaction information.
 - User Content and Files: When you use our Services, we collect Personal Data included as part of the information you provide such as code, inputs, text, documents, images, or feedback.